-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

-But the PPP loan had only delayed the inevitable — the phone didn’t started ringing again, as the pandemic surged around the country.
+But the PPP loan had only delayed the inevitable — the phone didn’t start ringing again amid the surging pandemic.
 Nelson laid off her five employees at the end of June, including herself and her husband.
-They are among the first wave of PPP layoffs happening around the country, as the loan program begins to expire.
+They are among the first wave of PPP layoffs happening across the country, as the loan program begins to expire.

-The PPP loan program was intended to be a short-term measure, just like extra $600 unemployment benefits, to help get small businesses through the worst of the pandemic.
-But, the pandemic outlasted PPP.
+The PPP loan program was intended to be a short-term measure, just like the extra $600 in weekly unemployment benefits, to help get small businesses through the worst of the pandemic.
+But the pandemic outlasted the PPP.

-Layoffs are beginning to spike again around the country— the number of new unemployment claims rose last week for the first time since March — as coronavirus cases soar, spurring cities and states to backtrack on reopenings only a month after appearing to turn the corner.
+Layoffs are beginning to spike again across the country — the number of new unemployment claims rose last week for the first time since March — as coronavirus cases soar, spurring cities and states to backtrack on reopenings only a month after appearing to turn the corner.

 “It was just a Band-Aid on a bullet wound,” Nelson said of the PPP.
 “All it really did was prolong the agony of having our workers file for unemployment.
 Whether it’s April 15 or June 30, the end result is still the same.”